Top 4 Sedona Arizona Landmarks

-Sedona Arizona is one of those unique, relaxed, and yet very interesting USA towns.
-Although not as touristy as many other places in Arizona, Sedona still has its fair share of visitors each year.
+Although not as touristy as many other places in Arizona, Sedona still has its fair share of attractions that bring in visitors each year.

-Sedona AZ is famous for its red rock formations.
+The area is famous for its red rock formations, one of the Sedona Arizona landmarks that most tourists come to see.
 The red sandstone hills of the area offer spectacular surroundings providing a unique backdrop for all kinds of Sedona activities.

 Many visitors come to Sedona for the outdoor activities including mountain biking, horseback riding, and hiking along the hundreds of trails that meander through the sandstone cliffs.
-Others come for more esoteric pursuits such as exploring Sedona’s unique landmarks like Bell Rock Vortex.
+Others come for more esoteric pursuits such as exploring the many unique Sedona Arizona landmarks like Bell Rock Vortex.

 1. Bell Rock Vortex